 Project My Neighborhood (PMN) is a 501c3 non-profit organization that raises funds and awareness for bullying prevention.
-Our missions is to create a do-good atmosphere that can be entertaining and educational.
-PMN’s core values include outreach, inclusion, team building, health, and wellness.
-PMN hosts Blaster Battles events and supplies rental equipment for private events throughout the Midwest.
-Created in 2016, PMN has done events on the East Coast, West Coast and throughout the Midwest.
+PMN hosts events, including Blaster Battles, to teach our core values - outreach, inclusion, team building, health, and wellness.
+Our mission is to create leaders who demonstrate our core values during our events, in their community, and beyond.
+Established in 2016, PMN holds events throughout the United States.
 We collaborate with corporations and organizations, such as Pacer National Bullying Prevention Center and Blaine National Sports Center, to expand bullying prevention initiatives.

-As a role model to the participants, Co-Founder Matt Nelson also speaks to kids about his experience with bullying, overcoming obstacles, and values gained from experience in organized athletics from elementary school to college.
+As a role model to the participants, Co-Founder Matt Nelson speaks to kids about his experience with bullying, overcoming obstacles, and values gained from experiences in organized athletics from elementary school to college.

 Our other inspiration is based on the Minnesota Statute: 121A.031 SCHOOL STUDENT BULLYING POLICY.
 Subdivision 3, 4 & 5 that discusses local bullying policy and safety programming in schools.
 We hope to make a big impact in elementary, middle, and high schools.